 Even when budgets are tight, businesses should consider the total lifetime cost compared with the quality of that product.
 Current’s LED modules are durable and impermeable to moisture and atmospheric pollutants meaning that they don’t degrade or need to be replaced as regularly as older lighting solutions.
 Extra attention has also been paid to the drivers, ensuring that there are fewer points of potential failure in the power supply, which is the most common cause of failure, materials wastage (and associated carbon footprint) and additional cost after installation issues.

 At the end of a sign’s life, lighting modules will need to be refurbished or thrown away.
 The fewer products that are thrown into landfill, and the longer that this can be delayed, the better green rating a company can achieve.

 The Next Generation of Intelligent Lighting Solutions

 With many businesses having already reduced their costs by 30 to 40 percent through switching to LEDs and following sustainable procurement best practice, many are now asking, “what next?”
 Adding a layer of intelligence allows building managers to take a far more proactive approach to environmental control and shave more savings from their energy bills.
-Current’s lighting fixtures are able to integrate the company’s Daintree wireless system, providing insights into how different areas of a space are used that can potentially save businesses an additional 20 to 30 percent in energy costs.
-Technology innovations of this kind can make a huge difference in the fight against global warming, enabling businesses to access smarter, more efficient systems that can help to minimise our impact on the planet.
+Current’s lighting fixtures can integrate the company’s Daintree wireless system, providing insights into how different areas of a space are used that can potentially save businesses an additional 20 to 30 percent in energy costs.
+Technology innovations of this kind can make a huge difference in the fight against global warming, enabling businesses to access smarter, more efficient systems that can help to minimize our impact on the planet.